 Updating approaches to your online branding for the digital world

 Brand is No.1

 I want to start with a bold statement.
 The online brand is the single most important element to a business or organization.
-If you think about what branding actually is; a position that has been carefully established, and a set of customer promises and overall experiences based on communication and service, then not delivering on these promises and what a brand stands for will lead to failure.
+If you think about what online branding actually is; a position that has been carefully established, and a set of customer promises and overall experiences based on communication and service, then not delivering on these promises and what a brand stands for will lead to failure.

 In today's digital landscape, strong online branding will allow you a closer connection with your prospective customers, leading to conversion and retention.

-Without a strong online brand, a business will experience reduced competitiveness, inaccessible products and services, customer confusion and dissatisfaction.
+Without a strong online brand, a business will experience reduced competitiveness, inaccessible products and services, customer confusion, and dissatisfaction.
 As your online brand shows its form in all your customer touchpoints, then to say it is everything is really not an overstatement.

 What is online branding?

 Website(s), search marketing, mobile content, social media,…

 How to research and optimize strategic brand development.
 Creating a strong omnichannel brand identity based on research